 - It steps in when you have extra expenses (e.g., hotel costs, restaurant bills) because you can’t live in your home, condo or apartment.

-- It’s important to read your policy to understand your coverage limits and your specific ALE meaning as far as what’s covered and what isn’t.
+- It’s important to read your policy to understand your coverage limits and what’s covered and what isn’t with your ALE insurance.